 6. Daugava Riverfront & National Library of Latvia

-Take a moment to take a gander at the Daugava River which cuts through the heart of Riga.
+On this free walking tour of Riga, take a moment to take a gander at the Daugava River which cuts through the heart of Riga.
 It played a key role in the development of Riga in the Middle Ages.
 The promenade on the right side of the Daugava is an excellent place to relax on a bench and enjoy the view of the river.
 From here, you can get a great view of the glistening modernist building of the National Library of Latvia, aka “the Castle of Light”.
-This slightly controversial building opened in 2014 and looks like a large mountain or a ski-jump ramp with a glass flame atop the edifice.
+This slightly controversial building opened in 2014 and is already one of the most notable points of interest in Riga.
+I think it sort of looks like a large mountain or a ski-jump ramp with a glass flame atop the edifice.

 The library’s unique crystal mountain design carries references to Latvian history, folklore, literature, music, and visual art.
 According to an old legend, the mystical Castle of Light was drowned when the age of darkness came, but it would emerge again from the waters of the Daugava after the people overcome the symbolic darkness and occupation.